 Scaling and root planing is a deeper cleaning than a normal dental cleaning that is used if there is plaque and calculus under the gums.
 It involves removing the plaque and tartar from above and below the gum line and smoothing out rough spots of the tooth root.
 Many patients find scaling and root planing to be painful, especially early on in treatment.
 The initial probing that is done to detect periodontal disease can be the most painful as the gums are still inflamed.
 The use of a topical anesthetic gel can make scaling and root planing less painful and result in an easier visit for both the patient and dentist.
 Pain reduction with a topical anesthetic encourages patients to return to the office for regular maintenance visits.
 Topical anesthetic gels include TAC 20, Profound, and The Baddest Topical in Town (BTT 12.5).

 Bone Binder for Repairing Damage from Periodontal Disease

-Once the bacteria are removed a bone binder can be used to encourage tissue and bone regeneration.
-There are bone binders that will both replace bone and provide a scaffold for the growth of new bone.
-The use of a bone binder can increase the chances that teeth affected by periodontal disease can be kept.
+If removal is necessary, a bone binder can be used to encourage tissue and bone regeneration before implantation.
+There are bone binders that, when combined with a bone graft material, will both replace bone and provide a scaffold for the growth of new bone.
 Fusion Bone Binder is one popular option available from our pharmacy.
 Fusion is a calcium sulfate material that contains resorbable surgical grade plaster of paris with 10% carboxymethylcellulose (CMC).
 The calcium sulfate/CMC material is mixed with gentamicin 3% solution to form the bone graft binder.